 “Oh!”
 She laughed.
 “Not real bird!
 Okay to make!”
 She offered him another plush bird.
 “You want to buy?
 American cash okay!”

-“[One, please.]”
-Jay paid ten dollars and chose an orange fledgling from the wide palette available.
+“[Two, please.]”
+Jay paid ten dollars and chose an orange fledgling and a white fledgling from the wide palette available.
 The merchant gave him twine threaded through sand-dollars in change. “[May I take a picture?]”
 The merchant nodded and Jay photographed the stall.

-Eva and Lilly wandered by and scanned the plush birds.
+Eva and Lilly wandered by the plush birds.
 Lilly pointed to the back of the booth.
 “Mommy, look at that one!”
-The merchant pulled the red, ostrich-sized bird from the back.
+The merchant pulled down the red, ostrich-sized bird.
 It had tail feathers like a peacock’s downy dress.
 The merchant stuck her arm up its neck like a puppeteer.
 Lilly laughed at the dance she made it perform.
 “It’s funny!”

 Eva seemed wary of the life-sized puppet.
 “Let’s buy a small one after the tour.”

 “Good thinking,” said Jay.
-“It’d be tough to carry that big guy on the hike.”
+“It’d be tough to carry that big red guy on the hike.”

 For the first time, Jay and Eva made eye contact.
 She was pretty, thought Jay, with thin pink lipstick.
 She gave him a sorry smile as if apologizing for her husband, who was conspicuously absent.
 “The smaller ones are cuter anyway.”